autograms/autograms/docs/contribution_guide/contribute_agents.md

 Also include a README.md file in your folder.
 At the minimum, include a description of what the agent does.
 Feel free to also include a link if you have another repository that also uses the agent.

+Lastly, if your agent imports python packages (using the AutogramConfig) that aren't AutoGRAMS dependencies, include a separate requirements.txt file with the dependencies for your agent.

 You can also define any other files needed, potentially including a json config file, in the directory you create for the agent.